th-koeln-intia/ip-sprachassistent-team4/docs/pages/installation/manual/setup-software.md

 ```

 Answer the questions like following:
 * What assistant engine are you using?
-Enter 2 for rhasspy
+Enter 2 for Rhasspy
 * What's the path to your assistant config file?
 Press Enter
 (Path Should be like (_/home/pi/.config/rhasspy/profiles/de/profile.json_)
 * What device do you wish to control with SLC?
 Enter 2 for respeaker4